Model-based resonance tracking of linear systems: Appendices

-Consider the optimal control problem, with state update~(\ref{eq:lti_complex_state}) and the quadratic cost function
+Consider the optimal control problem with state update~(\ref{eq:linear_complex_state}) and the quadratic cost function:

-where $Q_{c,N_c}$, $Q_c$ and $R_c$ are real positive definite matrices of appropriate dimensions, which penalize the terminal cost, the state and the control input respectively.
-The optimal cost trajectory can be computed by applying the dynamic programming algorithm \cite{Bertsekas1995_ch4}, starting for the final cost
+where $Q_{c,N_c}$, $Q_c$ and $R_c$ are real positive definite matrices of appropriate dimensions that penalize the terminal cost, state and control input, respectively.
+The trajectory of the optimal cost can be computed by applying the dynamic programming algorithm \cite{Bertsekas1995} starting from the final cost:

 where $J^*_{c,k}(z_k)$ denotes the optimal cost at time $k$ from $z_k$.
-Similarly at time $N_c-1$, the optimal cost is given as
+Similarly, at time $N_c-1$, the optimal cost is given as